top of page

 An indispensable tool, a complex industry

-NGS enables massively parallel sequencing of DNA and has become an indispensable tool in areas such as research, genomics, diagnostics, biopharma, agriculture, and more.
-In the context of healthcare, NGS has tremendous value in disease diagnosis, understanding disease mechanisms, and developing drugs, therapies, and vaccines.
+NGS enables massively parallel sequencing of DNA and has become an indispensable tool in various fields including research, genomics, diagnostics, biopharma, agriculture, and beyond.
+In the healthcare sector, NGS holds immense value in diagnosing disease, understanding disease mechanisms, and developing new drugs, therapies, and vaccines.

 With so many options and an evolving industry, it can be difficult to navigate questions around best fit technology and approach to create the highest impact workflows.
 I established IntelliGene Dx to provide independent support in this area, so that clients can harness the full benefits that NGS has to offer, in their unique area of discovery and innovation.

-I am a molecular biologist with 20 years' experience across academia and biotech.
-My passion is scientific innovation and the transformative impact it can have on healthcare.
-I specialise in the design of molecular assays and workflows, particularly in complex areas.
+I am a molecular biologist with a passion for scientific innovation and the transformative impact it can have on healthcare.
+I specialise in the design of molecular assays and workflows, particularly in complex areas, and enjoy finding ways to contribute my expertise.

-I spent the first ten years of my career in academia researching genetics and genomics, including a PhD and PostDoc positions.
+I spent the first ten years of my career in academia researching genetics and genomics, including a PhD and PostDoc positions (University of Leicester, University of Nottingham, Imperial College London).
 I evaluated many clinical research samples along the way, explored molecular technologies, saw NGS emerge, and designed approaches to address complex questions.
 It was always fascinating to be able to pinpoint, at a molecular level, the genetic basis of disease.
-I wanted to continue doing that, in a way that could more directly benefit patients, and found molecular diagnostics.
+I wanted to continue doing that, in a setting that could more directly benefit patients, and moved into molecular diagnostics.

-I spent the next decade in biotech, mostly in diagnostics, always working with DNA (ONT, DNA Script, DNAe, and Enigma Diagnostics).
-I developed CE-IVD assays, learned about creating an NGS platform, provided specialist support across R&D departments, and more.
-Most recently, I established and led the Apps Dx team at Oxford Nanopore, a specialised group responsible for the development of molecular diagnostic assays that harness the benefits of nanopore sequencing.
+I spent the next decade in biotech, mostly in diagnostics, always working with DNA (ONT, DNA Script, DNAe, Enigma Diagnostics).
+I developed CE-IVD assays, gained insights into the creation of a new NGS platform, ran automated platforms for DNA synthesis and NGS library prep, and provided specialised company-wide support.
+Most recently, I established and led the Diagnostic Applications team at Oxford Nanopore, a multidisciplinary group responsible for the development of novel molecular diagnostic assays that harness the benefits of nanopore sequencing.